-The Partnership distributes propane through a nationwide retail distribution network consisting of 122 district locations in 17 states.
-The Partnership's operations are concentrated in large part in the western and southeastern regions of the United States.
-The Partnership serves more than 180,000 active customers.
+The Partnership distributes propane through a nationwide retail distribution network consisting of 132 district locations in 23 states.
+The Partnership's operations are concentrated in large part in the western and southeastern regions of the United States, with recent expansion into the northeastern part of the United States.
+The Partnership's serves more than 220,000 active customers.
 Historically, approximately two-thirds of the Partnership's retail propane volume and in excess of 80% of its EBITDA are attributable to sales during the six-month peak heating season from October through March, as many customers use propane for heating purposes.
 Consequently, sales and operating profits are concentrated in the Partnership's first and second fiscal quarters.
-Cash flows from operations, however, are greatest during the second and third fiscal quarters when customers pay for propane purchased during the six-month peak season.
+Cash flows from operations, however, are greatest during the six-month peak season.
 To the extent necessary, the Partnership will reserve cash from these periods for distribution to Unitholders during the warmer seasons.